CharlesPikachu/imagedl/docs/Quickstart.md

                                   Client config such as `work_dir` as a JSON string.
   -r, --request-overrides, --request_overrides TEXT
-                                  Requests.get (or Requests.post) kwargs such as `headers` and `proxies` as a JSON string.
+                                  Requests.get (or Requests.post) kwargs such
+                                  as `headers` and `proxies` as a JSON string.
   --help                          Show this message and exit.
 ```

 For class `imagedl.ImageClient`, the acceptable arguments include,

-- `image_source` (`str`, default: `'BaiduImageClient'`): The image search and download source, including `['BaiduImageClient', 'BingImageClient', 'GoogleImageClient', 'I360ImageClient', 'PixabayImageClient', 'YandexImageClient', 'DuckduckgoImageClient', 'SogouImageClient', 'YahooImageClient']`.
+- `image_source` (`str`, default: `'BaiduImageClient'`): The image search and download source, including `['BaiduImageClient', 'BingImageClient', 'GoogleImageClient', 'I360ImageClient', 'PixabayImageClient', 'YandexImageClient', 'DuckduckgoImageClient', 'SogouImageClient', 'YahooImageClient', 'UnsplashImageClient']`.
 - `init_image_client_cfg` (`dict`, default: `{}`): Client initialization configuration such as `{'work_dir': 'images', 'max_retries': 5}`.
 - `search_limits` (`int`, default: `1000`): Scale of image downloads.
 - `num_threadings` (`int`, default: `5`): Number of threads used.